Viola Gentry and Margaret Potts on their way to the Powderpuff Derby in California, 1961. Michael Potts Collection, Montauk Library Archives.

-In early 2021, the Montauk Library Archives received a phone call from Patrick Hreachmark in Champaign, Ohio.
-Margaret Potts had taught him how to fly when he was a teenager living in Montauk (Hreachmark’s father had been a commander at Camp Hero during the 1960s).
-Hreachmark remembered Potts’ stories about WWII, and knew that she had been a member of the Ninety-Nines, an aviation group begun in 1929 by Amelia Earhart to support and advance licensed female pilots.
+In early 2021, the Montauk Library Archives received a phone call from Patrick Hreachmack in Columbus, Ohio.
+Margaret Potts had taught him how to fly when he was a teenager living in Montauk (Hreachmack’s father had been a commander at Camp Hero during the 1960s).
+Hreachmack remembered Potts’ stories about WWII, and knew that she had been a member of the Ninety-Nines, an aviation group begun in 1929 by Amelia Earhart to support and advance licensed female pilots.
 The organization’s name comes from the 99 women who responded to Earhart’s invitation to join the group in 1929.

-Hreachmark represents the Aviation Museum in Champaign, Ohio, an institution that concentrates its programs and exhibits on WWII.
+Hreachmack represents the Champaign Aviation Museum in Urbana, Ohio, an institution that concentrates its programs and exhibits on WWII.
 One section of the Ohio museum is dedicated to the history of women pilots.
 WASPS and WAFs, who already had long hours of civilian flying to their credit, were brought into the war effort and retrained as Army pilots, drilled relentlessly under military instruction.
 WASPs and WAFs then transported planes and supplies so airmen could concentrate on fighting battles over Europe.

-In 1961, Viola Gentry and Margaret Potts took off together for California, where they would compete in the Powderpuff Derby, sponsored annually by the 99ers.
-Potts had remained friends with many pilots who are now famous, like Viola Gentry, Potts’ co-pilot during the Derby.
+In 1961, co-pilots Viola Gentry and Margaret Potts took off together for California, where they would compete in the Powderpuff Derby, sponsored annually by the 99ers.
+Potts had remained friends with many pilots who are now famous, like Gentry, the woman standing on the left in the photo above.
 Viola was called the “Flying Flapper of Freeport,” but this gal was no powder-puff.
 With nerves of steel, Gentry had flown under both the Brooklyn and Manhattan Bridges in 1926.

 The Powderpuff Derby was discontinued in 1977 because, as all the 99ers agreed, women had proven that they could fly.
 However, the Ninety-Nines are still going strong.
 Currently an international organization with 155 chapters, this support group provides networking and scholarship opportunities to women around the globe.

 Women aviators played an essential role in World War II.
-Margaret Potts was one of them, and she will be inducted into the Aviation Museum in Champaign, Ohio in October 2021.
+Margaret Potts was one of them, and she will be inducted into the Champaign Aviation Museum in Urbana, Ohio in October 2021.
 This tribute honors her memory.
 By association, this tribute honors Montauk, as well.